 The Company first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining the need to perform the two-step test for goodwill impairment (the qualitative method).
 If the qualitative method cannot be used or if it determines, based on the qualitative method, that the fair value is more likely than not less than the carrying amount, the Company uses the two-step test.
 Under the two-step test, the Company compares the estimated fair value of a reporting unit with its carrying amount, including goodwill.
 If the estimated fair value of a reporting unit exceeds its carrying amount, goodwill of the reporting unit is considered not impaired.
 If the carrying amount of a reporting unit exceeds its estimated fair value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
-Step two of the goodwill impairment test compares the implied estimated fair value of reporting unit goodwill with the carrying amount of that goodwill.
+Step two of the goodwill impairment test compares the implied estimated fair value of reporting unit exceeds the implied fair value of that unit's goodwill.
+If the carrying amount of goodwill for that reporting unit exceeds the implied fair value of that unit's goodwill.
 If the carrying amount of goodwill for that reporting unit exceeds the implied fair value of that unit's goodwill, an impairment loss is recognized in an amount equal to that excess.
 Our annual goodwill impairment test did not identify any goodwill impairment for the years ended December 31, 2017 and 2016.